dfinity/ic-hs/README.md

  * Debugging/logging/trace features that aid understanding the behaviour and/or
    help debug canisters.

+ * It could serve as a starting point for applying formal verfication to this part of the system, e.g. by converting the (non-plumbing) modules to Coq using `hs-to-coq`, or by implementing them in a theorem prover and extracting Haskell code from it.

 To achieve these goals, the following design decisions are made:

  * `ic-ref` is implemented in Haskell, to optimize for development speed,